 3. “Maybe we should think about alternatives to college where reading isn’t so important.”

 People often lower their expectations for students with learning and thinking differences.
 But kids with dyslexia (and other issues) can go on to achieve great things if they’re given the proper supports and play to their strengths.
 Try instead: “I believe you can achieve anything.
 If you want to go to college, let’s find a place that provides the support and opportunities that will help you reach your goals.”

 Explore more tips for talking to your child about college.

 4. “If you don’t learn to read, you’ll never be successful.”

-Every child with dyslexia should have the opportunity to learn how to read with his eyes.
+Every child with dyslexia should have the opportunity to learn how to read with the eyes.
 But if it’s not clicking, it might be time to look at other methods.
 The message you can share: “There are many different ways to read.
 Some people read with their eyes.
 Many blind people use Braille and read with their fingers.
-You might like reading with your ears—by listening to audiobooks, for example.
+You might like reading with your ears — by listening to audiobooks, for example.
 We’re going to find a way for you to read that suits your strengths.”